geomagpy/magpy/README.md

 1. install anaconda
         - https://docs.continuum.io/anaconda/install
+          (currently tested on anacondo with python2.7)
 2. install magpy
+        - change to the anaconda2/bin directory (if not set as default)
         - if you want to use CDF formats like ImagCDF:
              optional: install NasaCDF (http://cdf.gsfc.nasa.gov/)
              optional: - ./pip install spacepy